| |

 This crochet drawstring bag pattern is a great beginner-friendly pattern that is really easy!

-With some basic crochet knowledge, you will be able to create a really pretty bag to wear during the summer months.
+With some basic crochet knowledge, you can create a really pretty bag to wear during the summer months.

 Made from raffia in a natural color, this bag can go with any outfit.